 Best snorkeling spots in Panglao

-You’ve already got an idea of what this activity is like in the area, but now we’re going to tell you about the main spots for snorkeling in Panglao.
+You’ve already got an idea of what snorkeling in this area is like, but now we’re going to tell you about the main spots for snorkeling in Panglao.

 Remember that, as we explain in How to get to Panglao, this is a small island connected to Bohol by a couple of bridges.
-Therefore, it’s the base for many who visit Bohol.
-You can read much more information in Things to do in Panglao and Where to stay in Panglao.
+That’s why many people use it as their base when visiting Bohol.
+You can find much more information in Things to do in Panglao and Best hotels to stay in Panglao.

 1. Napaling

 Napaling has become the best place to snorkel in Panglao.
-It’s truly amazing to watch how these animals move in unison, to dive down deeper and see how they block the sun’s rays.
+It’s truly amazing to watch these fish move in unison, dive down, and block out the sun’s rays.
 You’ll also find some coral, complete with our beloved anemones and clownfish.

-They say that early in the morning, whale sharks sometimes come by hungry for sardine breakfast.
-Unfortunately, we haven’t been able to verify it, but hopefully you’ll get lucky.
+They say that early in the morning, whale sharks sometimes come by to feed on the sardines.
+We haven’t been able to confirm that ourselves, but hopefully you’ll get lucky.

 How to get to Napaling?

-The snorkeling spot is right in front of the Mojave Cliff Diving Resort.
+The snorkeling spot is right in front of the Mojave Cliff Resort.

 You can do it in 3 ways:

-• By rental motorbike: you’ll find them from 350 pesos per day.
+• By renting a motorbike: you’ll find them from 350 pesos per day.
 Remember to be careful and check everything we tell you in Renting and riding a motorbike in the Philippines.

-• By taking a tricycle: the cost will vary depending on where you are.
-If you’re in Alona Beach, which is the usual, negotiate a little under 100 pesos per ride.
+• By taking a tricycle: the fare will vary depending on where you’re staying.
+If you’re in Alona Beach, which is where most people stay, negotiate a little under 100 pesos per ride.

 • On a tour: there are tours that include Napaling on their route.
-The most recognized Filipino agency, KLOOK, has this one.
+The best-known Filipino booking platform, Klook, has this one.

 Once there, it’s a little confusing because each place will try to charge you something different.
-At Molave Cliff they’re charging 300 pesos per person, but at the nearby café (Dominggo) you can get in for 200.
-Other travelers tell us there’s a path on the left side (where Google Maps shows Xander’s Place) where you can go in for free.
+Molave Cliff charges 300 pesos per person, but at the nearby café (Dominggo) you can get in for 200 pesos.
+Other travelers tell us there’s a path on the left side (where Google Maps shows Xander’s Place) where you can get in for free.
 In any case, we recommend going very early to avoid large groups.

 From Molave Cliff you can get into the water by jumping from the cliff’s diving board or via some easy stairs.